Lady in White: Plot

 Regaining consciousness, Frankie finds himself in Melissa's old cottage with Amanda Harper, and learns that she was the one who saved him from Phil, and that she was the lady in white Frankie saw earlier when he was with Donald and Louie.
 Amanda reveals that she is Melissa's aunt and has been living in the cottage since the deaths of her sister and niece.
 Without warning, Phil attacks and kills Amanda, setting the building ablaze in the process.
 Pulling Frankie from the burning cottage, Phil attempts to throw him over the cliff.
 However, Frankie drops safely to the ground when the ghostly lady in white suddenly appears and frightens Phil, causing him to tumble over the cliff's edge.
 Melissa emerges from the burning cottage and the two ghosts happily reunite, ascending into the sky in a cascade of light.
 As Frankie crawls away from the ledge, Phil grabs his ankle.
-Angelo, Geno, and the police arrive and save Frankie.
-Angelo also tries to save Phil, but overcome with shame, Phil lets go and falls to his death.
+Angelo, Geno, and the police arrive as Frankie screams for his father.
+Angelo rips Phil's hand off Frankie and pulls Frankie away from him.
+Angelo then tries to save Phil, but overcome with shame, Phil lets go and falls to his death.
 Everyone watches the cottage burn to the ground as the snow begins to fall.